Josiah: Family

-According to the biblical narrative, Josiah was the son of King Amon and Jedidah, the daughter of Adaiah of Bozkath.
+According to the biblical narrative, Josiah was the son of King Amon of Judah and Jedidah, daughter of Adaiah of Bozkath.
 His grandfather Manasseh was one of the kings blamed for turning away from the worship of Yahweh.
 Manasseh adapted the Temple for idolatrous worship.
-Josiah's great-grandfather was King Hezekiah, a noted reformer also respected by the biblical writers as having "done what was right in the sight of the LORD, as David had done.
+Josiah's great-grandfather was King Hezekiah, a noted reformer also respected by the biblical writers as having "done what was right in the sight of the LORD, as David had done." in 2 Kings 18:3 and 2 Chronicles 29:2.

-Josiah had four sons: Johanan, and Eliakim (born c.
-634 BCE), whose mother was Zebidah the daughter of Pedaiah of Rumah; and Mattanyahu (c.
-618 BCE) and Shallum (633/632 BCE), whose mother was Hamutal, the daughter of Jeremiah of Libnah.
-Eliakim had his name changed by Pharaoh Necho of Egypt to Jehoiakim.
+According to 1 Chronicles 3:15, 2 Kings 23:31 and 36, 2 Kings 24:18, Josiah had four sons: Johanan and Eliakim (born c.
+634 BCE), whose mother was Zebidah, the daughter of Pedaiah of Ruma; and Shallum (633/632 BCE) and Mattanyahu (c.
+618 BCE), whose mother was Hamutal, the daughter of Jeremiah of Libnah.
+Eliakim had his name changed by the Saïte pharoah Necho II to Jehoiakim according to 2 Kings 23:34.

-His youngest son Shallum succeeded Josiah as king of Judah, under the name Jehoahaz.
-Shallum was succeeded by Eliakim, under the name Jehoiakim, who was succeeded by his own son Jeconiah; then, Jeconiah was succeeded to the throne by his uncle Mattanyahu, under the name Zedekiah.
-Zedekiah was the last king of Judah before the kingdom was conquered by Babylon and the people exiled.
+Shallum, his third son, succeeded Josiah as Jehoahaz according to 1 Chronicles 3:15 and Jeremiah 22:11.
+Eliakim succeeded Shallum as Jehoiakim in 2 Chronicles 36:4, and he was succeeded by his son Jeconiah in 2 Chronicles 36:8.
+Jeconiah was succeeded to the throne by his uncle Mattanyahu, under the name Zedekiah in 2 Kings 24:17.
+Zedekiah was the last king of Judah before the kingdom was conquered by the Neo-Babylonian Empire and the Babylonian captivity began.

 Religious reform

 The Second Book of Chronicles records that Josiah was eight years old when he became king.
-In the eighth year of his reign, he "began to seek the God of his father David" and in the twelfth year of that reign he began a program of destruction of Baalist altars and images throughout Jerusalem and Judah.
-The Chronicler records in detail the execution of this program, whereas the account in 2 Kings begins with the restoration of the temple in Jerusalem, which both accounts say was initiated in the eighteenth year of his reign.
+In the eighth year of his reign, he "began to seek the God of his father David" and in the twelfth year of that reign he began a program of destruction of Baalist altars and images throughout Jerusalem and Judah according to 2 Chronicles 34:1-3.
+The Chronicler records in detail the execution of this program.
+In contrast, the account in 2 Kings begins with a restoration of Solomon's Temple in Jerusalem, which both accounts say was initiated in the eighteenth year of his reign.